History of the Armory

 The Armory has been central to Olympia’s community history as a well-used venue and gathering place for events such as basketball games, antique sales, pet shows, wrestling matches, car exhibitions, festivals and Inaugural Balls.

 Designed by Olympia’s premier architect, Joseph Wohleb, in association with noted Tacoma architect Roland Borhek, the Armory has been a building “fitting for a capital city” during its long military and community service.

 For more history about the building, visit Olympia Historical Society and Bigelow House Museum’s Where Are We? page and additional links here:

 The Armory Storytelling Project has collected and will display documents, images, and videos that captured the rich experience of this iconic building.
 The project is sponsored by the Washington Military Department and Olympia Historical Society and Bigelow House Museum in partnership with:

 Eastside Neighborhood Association

 Future of the Armory: a Creative Campus

-The City of Olympia is exploring the use of the Olympia Armory as a place for community building and economic development through the arts.
+Following the transfer of the Armory building to the City of Olympia, it is being transformed as a place for community building and economic development through the arts.
 For more information, visit: https://engage.olympiawa.gov/olympia-armory-building-creative-campus